 Libyan Social Life

 Libya is a highly conservative Islamic society.
 Because of over crowding, many Libyans live in single homes with extended family.
 High-rise buildings can be seen only in large cities meant for offices and apartments.
 Rural people live in stone or mud brick houses often having a single room for all their activities apart from a shed for animals.
 Despite conscious efforts by the government, there is repression of women, excepting those living in coastal cities.
-Even till today, women have very little educational opportunity and it is not quite common to see working women.Liquid error: Could not find asset snippets/relatedblogs.liquid
+Even till today, women have very little educational opportunity and it is not quite common to see working women.Liquid error (templates/article line 27): Could not find asset snippets/relatedblogs.liquid